 they are received within 24 hours of the due date.
 After that

-will be tested using either the Code::Blocks or NetBeans compiler on
+will be tested using either the Code::Blocks on Windows or a gnu

-Windows.
-Assignment that fail to compile or run on either
+compiler on Linux.
+Assignment that fail to compile or run on

 compiler will be penalized.